getsenic/nuimo-emulator-android/README.md

 - Not all Android devices support the emulator mode (advertising in peripheral mode).
 In that case the emulator app will let you know.
 - Even after stopping the app, your Android device will still be discovered as a Nuimo device.
 But you won't be able to connect.
 Simply restart your Android's bluetooth.
+- Fly events are not yet supported and will be added soon.

 ## Support